Statement of Faith (What We Believe)

 Salvation cannot be earned.
 There’s no behavior, no matter how holy or righteous, by which we can achieve salvation.
 It’s the gift of a gracious God through the death and resurrection of Jesus Christ.
 Salvation involves repentance (turning from sin) conversion (being made new) and justification (being made right with God).

 Scripture: Romans 6:23; Ephesians 2:8-9; John 14:6; Titus 3:4-7; Galatians 3:26; Romans 5:1-2.

 Authority of the Bible:

-The Bible is God’s Word to us.
-Inspired by the Holy Spirit, the Bible is the source of truth and the final authority for Christian belief and practice.
+The Bible is God’s word to us.
+The Bible is a unified story which leads to Jesus.
+Inspired by the Holy Spirit, the Bible is the source of truth and the final authority for Christian belief and practice..